-CBT is an evidence-based treatment that teaches offenders how to identify and change destructive thought patterns which have a negative influence on behavior.
+Cognitive Behavioral Treatment (CBT) is an evidence-based treatment that teaches offenders how to identify and change destructive thought patterns, which have a negative influence on behavior.

 CBT curriculum focuses on goal-oriented treatment that takes a hands-on, practical approach to problem solving that transforms thinking patterns and behaviors.
 CBT modalities are offered in the following areas: